 A wild hockey game played out in front of 800 fans at the Hap Parker Arena on Friday.
-The Kings overcame a two goal deficit in the second period and scored 5 consecutive goals en route to a 5-3 victory.
+The Kings overcame a two goal deficit in the second period and score 5 consecutive goals en route to a 5-3 victory.
 If it wasn't for Derek Dun this game would have been over early.

 The Kings had their chances, including a 5 minute power-play after Alex Halloran was booted for a blow to the head of Cohen Adair late in the first period.
 That power-play carried over to the second, but Powell River could not capitalize.